-What We Love: Heats quickly, includes a warming rack and two side tables
+What We Love: Heats quickly, includes a warming rack and two side tables, easy to move around

 For grillers who want to stay within a budget and still get a decent grill, the Master Cook 3-Burner Propane Gas Grill is a great choice.
 Its system cranks out 30,000 BTUs, starts with the twist of a knob, and heats up to cook in under 10 minutes.
-It has a built-in thermometer and 339 square inches of grill space with an additional 132 square inch warming rack above the main grill.
-It has two side tables for prep use and when they’re folded down, the grill is a compact 29.5 inches in length.
+It has a built-in thermometer and 339 square inches of grill space with an additional 132 square inch warming rack above the main grill, meaning you have enough room for chicken under a brick and grilled corn on the cob.
+It has two side tables for prep use, and when they’re folded down, the grill is a compact 29.5 inches in length.

 Material: Stainless steel | Dimensions: 46.5 x 20.9 x 41.1 inches | Weight: 49 pounds | Number of Burners: 3 | Cooking Surface Area: 339 square inches | BTUs: 30,000